Natural Learning

 Picture

 Far fetched?
 Not if we look at what is already happening!
 Could this be where we are heading?
 Already educators are filling in accident forms, often in duplicate or even triplicate, for every little mark, every scratch, bump or bruise.
-Some parents examine their child to look for any damage not accounted for by the educator so that somebody can be held accountable.
+Some parents examine their child to look for any damage not accounted for by the educator so that somebody can be held accountable and the 'lack of supervision' can be questioned.

 Educators spend their days shouting ‘be careful’, ‘no climbing’, ‘ no running’, ‘no touching each other’, ‘keep hands to yourself’.
 Children are kept indoors because they can be 'controlled', it is seen as less risky than the outdoors.
 Should there be a new scratch, educators feel responsible, parents may be phoned at work, accident forms are completed and handed to the parent with an apology.